Wicklow Way: Public transport

-The trailhead at Marlay Park is served by a number of Dublin Bus routes.
+The trailhead at Marlay Park is served by a number of Dublin Bus and Go-Ahead Ireland routes.
 There is no public transport available to or from the trailhead in Clonegal, with the closest bus routes serving the nearby villages of Kildavin and Bunclody, County Carlow.
 Some places on or near the route are also served by bus.
 The St. Kevins (sic) Bus Service stops at Roundwood, Laragh and Glendalough.
 The Wicklow Way Bus provides services to Laragh, Glendalough, Glenmalure, Iron Bridge and Tinahely.